-Parameterizing $t_{1,2}(t)$ as in~\eqref{eq:hopping_cos}, we have that $\partial_\lambda t_{1,2}=\pm1$, implying that $\partial_\lambda H_0=H_0^{t_1}-H_0^{t_2}$.
-With this information, we can decompose in the Pauli basis the matrix entries related to NNN couplings, taking into account that it is hermitian with purely imaginary entries, thus $n_Y$ must be odd for each Pauli string of the resulting decomposition.
+Parametrizing $t_{1,2}(t)$ as in Eq.~\eqref{eq:hopping_cos}, we have that $\partial_\lambda t_{1,2}=\pm1$, implying that $\partial_\lambda H_0=H_0^{t_1}-H_0^{t_2}$.
+With this information, we can decompose in the Pauli basis the matrix related to NNN couplings, taking into account that it is Hermitian with purely imaginary entries: thus $n_Y$ must be odd for each Pauli string of the resulting decomposition.